Ronald Rodgers

 Ronald Rodgers was the United States Pardon Attorney.
 He was appointed to the position in April 2008.
 He was removed from office on April 22, 2014, following criticism of his handling of Clarence Aaron's petition for clemency.

 Education

-U.S. Naval Academy Class of 1977 where he majored in history and lettered in baseball.
+He was a part of the U.S. Naval Academy class of 1977 where he majored in history and lettered in baseball.
 Upon graduation, he was commissioned a Second Lieutenant in the U.S. Marine Corps.
 In 1980, he was selected for the Marine Corps Funded Law Education Program and attended the University of Dayton School of Law, graduating summa cum laude in 1983.

 Early career

 Director, Drug Intelligence Unit (September 2005 – April 2008); member, Narcotic and Dangerous Drug Section, Drug Intelligence Unit (March 1999 – September 2005); Circuit and Deputy Judge, Navy-Marine Corps Trial Judiciary (1995–1999).

 United States Pardon Attorney

 Ronald L. Rodgers assumed duties as the Pardon Attorney in the United States Department of Justice in April 2008.
 The Office of the Pardon Attorney is responsible for reviewing and investigating applications to the President of the United States for executive clemency for federal criminal offenses, drafting the recommendation of the Deputy Attorney General to the President for the disposition of each clemency application, and advising Departmental leadership on matters related to executive clemency.

 The Pardon Attorney assists the President in the exercise of his power under Article II, Section 2, clause 1 of the Constitution (the Pardon Clause).
 See Executive Order dated June 16, 1893 (transferring clemency petition processing and advisory functions to the Justice Department), the Rules Governing the Processing of Petitions for Executive Clemency (codified in 28 C.F.R. §§ 1.1 et seq.), and 28 C.F.R. §§ 0.35 and 0.36 (relating to the authority of the Pardon Attorney).
 The Pardon Attorney, under the direction of the Deputy Attorney General, receives and reviews all petitions for executive clemency (which includes pardon after completion of sentence, commutation of sentence, remission of fine and reprieve), initiates and directs the necessary investigations, and prepares a report and recommendation for submission to the President in every case.
 In addition, the Office of the Pardon Attorney acts as a liaison with the public during the pendency of a clemency petition, responding to correspondence and answering inquiries about clemency cases and issues.

 Rodgers left office in April 2014, and was succeeded by Deborah Leff.
 Following the departure of Rodgers, the Justice Department expanded eligibility for clemency, and announced a plan to canvass the federal prison population for inmates who might qualify for early release.